LUMCMRI/mri_safety_cases/en_US/Gravida/case_part6.md

 ## Information from the manufacturer.

-You have probably found information at various places on the ** Rocket ** Medical MRI safety website, but it is not easy to say quickly whether it is safe to scan.
+You have probably found information at various places on the ** Rocket ** Medical MRI safety website, but it is not straight forward to say whether it is safe to scan.
 Please see our comments below on interpreting the information provided.